pereznetworks/WeatherX/README.md

 [Project Site](./)

+# Project Status: 01/01/2020 : Code Review and Module Dependency updates
+  - 1: Due to Pug no longer being actively maintained
+    - will have to port to a different rendering engine for Front-End UI
+    - or port back to React or another FrontEnd UI framework
+  - 2: May need to switch from SuperTest for testing modules
+  - 3: Pug not actively maintained brings up another problem
+    - Due to issues securing communications from Front-end with Back-end db
+    - once again, will to go back to drawing board

 # Project Status: 12/26/2019 : Current Bug Fixes in the works
   - Cleaned off the cobwebs and gave WeatherX App, a spin in development mode
     - I did find a few bugs